Dynamical Landscape and Multistability of a Climate Model: Qualitative and Quantitative Aspects of the Multistability of the Climate System

-{ This procedure is extremely helpful for detecting metastable states that might be masked in any low dimensional projection of the invariant measure.
-In the case the analysed data have been produced using a numerical model, it is possible to have conclusive results on the realism of a candidate attractor by running noiseless forward simulations from the best estimate of its position (and nearby points) as determined by the algorithm described above.}
+{ The whole procedure enables us to detect metastable states that might be masked in any low dimensional projection of the invariant measure.
+In the case the analysed data have been produced using a numerical model (as is the case here), it is possible to have conclusive results on the correctness of a candidate attractor by running noiseless forward simulations from the best estimate of its position (and nearby points) and observe whether it indeed persists indefinitely.}